wp-plugins/iq-block-country/readme.txt

 = Does this plugin also work with IPv6? =

 No not yet.
-Maxmind has a GeoIPv6 database though.
-And as my blog is also reachable on IPv6 I might incoporate this database is this is possible.
+Maxmind has a GeoIPv6 database though just no support for PHP yet.
+And as my blog is also reachable on IPv6 I might incoporate this database as soon this is possible.

 However: We need more IPv6 out there so please DO ask your hosting provider for IPv6!